- Login to NetWeaver Administration (NWA) and go to Configuration >> Authentication and Single Sign-On >> SAML2.0.

 Step 1: Configure SAP NetWeaver in miniOrange.

-- Click on the SAML tab (if not already).
+- Click on the SAML tab.
+Select the Custom App.

-- Click on the Save button to add the App.
+- Click on Save button to add policy for Apps (Single Sign-On).

 Step 2: Choose Your User Directory